Touched by Heaven

 I started out this post contemplating the question of whether taking your phone to bed is really such a bad habit.
 I suppose I would agree that it is probably a bad idea if you are actively using the screen when your eyes need some darkness and down time.
 But five or ten years ago, I got the bright idea of popping in soft earbuds and listening to music or podcasts or talk radio as I drift off to sleep.
 It doesn’t disturb my wife and it helps me to do my final unwind of the night in a way very similar to how I used to.

 One night in the fall of 2018 was no different.
 I don’t remember what I fell asleep listening to.
 Most likely a familiar podcast in my play list.
 In the middle of the night I woke up wide awake (which is fairly unusual for me).
 It wasn’t a situation where I was in a night haze and had just slightly stirred myself awake.
 I was eyes wide open, fully aware of my surroundings, BAM awake!
 I could tell that I was not going to just roll over and fall right back to sleep, but it was still much too early to get up and start my day.
 I immediately began to wonder what audio I could play in my earbuds to assist me in falling back to sleep.
 Something (or someone) put the idea into my head to tune in the AM radio and see if anything interesting was on Coast to Coast AM.
 I rarely ever listen to that program anymore.
 Maybe once or twice a year, if that.
-I just have so many other podcasts that I like to listen to on demand I guess.
+I just have so many other podcasts that I like to listen to on demand I suppose.

 So I opened up the IHeartRadio app and tuned in to my favorite station and I listened with interest as George Noory’s guest talked about Our Lady of Guadalupe and her appearance to Juan Diego.
 Keep in mind that the discussions on this program typically run the full gamut of the unexplained.
 Bigfoot, space aliens, ghosts, psychics, conspiracy theories; they cover all of the bases.
 Was it just a coincidence that on this particular night, the guest to the show had a strong religious message about the Blessed Mother?
 In the process of the interview, he plugged his podcast called Touched by Heaven.
 So I wrote myself a short reminder in my phone calendar to search for that podcast.
 Even though I hadn’t thought it was possible a few minutes earlier, I slowly drifted off back to sleep as George and his guest continued their interview.
 A few days later, I did a search and listened to the most recent episode of Touched by Heaven.
 I immediately knew it would make a perfect addition to my listening portfolio and that the experience of discovering it ‘out of the blue’ should be my next entry in this blog.